turingschool/backend-curriculum-site/module4/success.md

 ### Portfolio

-To document all of the work you've done this module, follow the guidelines stated in the B4 portfolio template.
+To document all of the work you've done this module, follow the guidelines stated in the B4 portfolio template [here](https://github.com/turingschool/portfolios/tree/master/templates).
 A Pull Requested submitting your portfolio is due Wednesday of Week 6.

 ### Turing Story Presentation